tiddal/euro-split/README.md

 # EuroSplit - Plan an event and split the expenses!

-### This project was developed for the college unit Object Oriented Programming.
+### This project was developed for the college unit Object Oriented Programming with a colleague.

 ### Grade: 10/10